Skip to main content

 • People — individuals within households

-• Contacts — professional relationships (CPAs, attorneys, referral sources)
+• Other contacts — professional relationships (CPAs, attorneys, referral sources)

 • Meetings — scheduled and completed meetings